rhollister/zsh/README.md

 1. Terminal title is set to the smartly abbreviated hostname and current directory
 1. Terminal title during execution of a command is set to time of execution and command name
 1. Prompt is set to the hostname and current directory.
-Each host is automatically given a unique color.
+1. Each host is automatically given a unique color determined by hashing the hostname.

 ![Screenshot](https://github.com/rhollister/zsh/raw/master/Screenshot_1.png)